dsqcri/old-ds-website/people/abghanem/index.md

 ![abghanem](/people/abghanem/abdu.jpg)

-Abdurrahman Ghanem is a Software Engineer working on the design and implementation of a new social decentralized architecture for the web ([The Crosscloud Project](/projects/crosscloud/)).
+Abdurrahman Ghanem is a Software Engineer working on the design and implementation of a new social decentralized architecture for the web ([The Crosscloud Project](/projects/crosscloud/)), also named [Solid](https://solid.mit.edu/).
 He has been working on game design and development and mobile application development for more than 6 years.

 Abdurrahman obtained his BS.c in computer and systems engineering from Alexandria University in 2008.